ArchitKayal/SlidelyFormApp/README.md

 # SlidelyFormApp

 SlidelyFormApp is a Windows Forms application developed in Visual Basic using Visual Studio.
-This application allows users to create,view and delete form submissions.
+This application allows users to create, view and delete form submissions.
 The submissions include details like Name, Email, Phone Number, GitHub Repository Link, and Stopwatch Time.

 ## Features

 - **Create New Submission**: Users can fill in the details and submit a new form.
 - **View Submissions**: Users can navigate through the submitted forms using "Previous" and "Next" buttons.
-- - **Delete Submissions**: Remove any unwanted submissions.
+- **Delete Submissions**: Remove any unwanted submissions.

 ## Prerequisites